nvrsw/homepage/content/en/home/showcase.md

 weight = 60  # Order that this section will appear.

 title = "Showcase"
-subtitle = "Installation / Construction Cases for Various Environments such as Apartments, Government Offices, Military Forces"
+subtitle = "Check the installation / construction examples applied to various environments."

 [content]
   # Page type to display.
 E.g. post, talk, or publication.